gavinhoward/bc/manuals/development.md

 by the `BcNum` having a `NULL` limb array (`num`) and a `cap` of 0 (which should *never* happen with a real number, though the other fields could be 0).

-If this is the case, then the `BcNum` stores the index of the string in the `scale` field.
+If this is the case, then the `BcNum` stores the function that stores the string in the `rdx` field, and it stores the index of the string in the `scale` field.
 This is used to actually load the string if necessary.
-This works because in `dc`, all strings are stored in the main function (see the [Main and Read Functions][216] section).

 ### Pseudo-Random Number Generator